Minderoo-OceanOmics-Centre-UWA/eDNABERT_S_Ecosystem_mapping/README.md

 <img width="682" height="512" alt="image" src="https://github.com/user-attachments/assets/2a5a1418-1379-401c-9fad-31330b9a7236" />

 Each dot is one site, colored by their latitude, shaped by sample collection device.

+More importantly, you can use the raw embedding in regressions!
+Can we use the embeddings to predict how 'healthy' an ecosystem is?
+More to come here.

 # Usage